Understanding Compulsions: A Guide for Navigating OCD

 Conclusion

-Learning how to spot compulsions takes time, but the more you practise, the easier it gets!
-Remember, you don't need to get it right all the time - it's just about getting curious and learning about the way OCD works for you.
+Learning how to spot compulsions takes time, but the more you practice, the easier it gets!
+Remember, you don't need to get it right all the time.
+It’s just about getting curious and learning about how OCD works for you.

-If you do realise that something’s a compulsion, that’s not a failure - it’s a win.
+If you realize that something’s a compulsion, that’s not a failure — it’s a win!
 You’ve noticed it.
 That awareness is a huge step forward towards breaking the OCD cycle.

 Sending you all loads of love as always,